inab/trimal/docs/source/usage.rst

         Use a heuristic selection of the automatic method based on similarity statistics. (see User Guide).
         Optimized for Maximum Likelihood phylogenetic tree reconstruction.

-.. option:: -clusters <n>

-        Get the most Nth representatives sequences from a given alignment.
-        Range: [1 - (Number of sequences)]

-.. option:: -maxidentity <n>

-        Get the representatives sequences for a given identity threshold.
-        Range: [0 - 1].

 Window frame